 The Cornish town of Bodmin has gone all out this year with a light up clock tower and Christmas light projection show, plus its own Santa's grotto and post box for children to send their letters to the North Pole.
 During the evening there will be late night shopping throughout the town, a lantern procession at 6pm, shortly followed by the projection light show, which will repeat on a loop throughout the evening.
 The spectacular festive lights will be switched on at 6.45pm.

-Newquay’s festive festival & light switch-on – Friday 30th November
+Newquay’s Christmas lantern parade & light switch-on – Friday 29th November

-This fun-filled event kicks off at 4pm with live music and entertainment in the high street, featuring dancers, singers, stilt walkers and fire breathers.
-The lantern parade will light up the sky at 6.30pm, with the Christmas light switch-on at 7pm and a dazzling firework display at 8pm.
-There’s also late night shopping, a Santa’s Grotto and plenty of restaurants, bistros and bars to retreat to for a refreshing drink or delicious meal.
+This fun-filled event kicks off at 5pm with the lantern parade, followed by the Christmas light switch-on at 7pm.
+There’s also late night shopping, a Christmas Bonanza at The Great Western Hotel and plenty of restaurants, bistros and bars to retreat to for a refreshing drink or delicious meal.

 Head down to Mevagissey harbour for 5pm to eat, drink and be merry, enjoying the live entertainment and wonderful community spirit.
 At 7pm the lights will be switched on and will illuminate the pretty harbour with colourful twinkling lights.
 Later, Mevagissey’s welcoming pubs and eateries offer somewhere cosy to retreat to.
 We recommend car sharing or arriving early as car parks will fill up.